ssenmosip/mosip-temp-documentation/FRS-PMS.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### PUT /misps/{mispId}/licenseKey
-This request will activate/deactivate MISPs LK (update MISP License Key Status)
+This API would be used to activate/deactivate MISPs License Key for the MSIP ID.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/misps/{mispId}/licenseKey</div>